tine20/docker/README.md

 run tine20 dockerized
 ------

-TODO: add docker registry info
+TODO: add docker registry stuff when we have it

 # docker-compose up